 5. Instead of house focus on your body temperature

-If it is difficult for you to keep room cool even by using any of the above discussed methods then you should focus on cooling your body temperature.
+If it is difficult for you to keep your room cool even by using any of the above-discussed methods, then you should focus on cooling your body temperature.

-You can apply cold cloth on your wrists and neck as they are strong pulsed areas in your body and sip ice cold drinks to cool yourself inside out.
-Avoiding embracing your partner and choosing your clothing smartly are some of the other ways to keep yourself cool in Singapore.
+You can apply cold cloth on your wrists and neck as they are pulsed solid areas in your body and sip ice cold drinks to cool yourself inside out.
+Avoiding embracing your partner and choosing your clothing smartly are other ways to keep yourself cool in Singapore.

 6. Make your bed heat-proof

-If you have failed to keep room cool without air conditioner then you can try with making your bed heat proof.
+If you have failed to keep your room cool without air conditioner, then you can try making your bed heatproof.
 You can use Chillow under your head and for feet you can fill a hot water bottle and put it in the freezer to cool it considerably.

-While going to bed you can put this chilled bottle at your feet.
-You can also dampen your bed sheet before seeping to help you calm down while sleeping.
+While going to bed, you can put this chilled bottle at your feet.
+You can also dampen your bed sheet before sleeping to help you calm down while sleeping.